Organic Blue Oyster Mushroom Sawdust Spawn

-Blue oyster sawdust spawn can be used for log projects and/or outdoor beds and containers.
+- Blue oyster sawdust spawn can be used for log projects and/or outdoor bed, container, and bucket projects.

 To grow on logs using sawdust spawn, you will need a Log Inoculation Tool, Log Sealing Wax, and Wax Daubers.